mdqinc/SDL_GameControllerDB/README.md

 "SDL_GamepadBind"		"030000004c050000c405000000010000,PS4 Controller,a:b1,b:b2,back:b8,dpdown:h0.4,dpleft:h0.8,dpright:h0.2,dpup:h0.1,guide:b12,leftshoulder:b4,leftstick:b10,lefttrigger:a3,leftx:a0,lefty:a1,rightshoulder:b5,rightstick:b11,righttrigger:a4,rightx:a2,righty:a5,start:b9,x:b0,y:b3,"
 ```

 Unfortunately, **Steam does not output the platform field**, so you will need to add it manually.
-At the end of the generated entry, add `platform:Windows,` or `platform:Mac OS X,` or `platform:Linux,`.
+At the end of the generated entry, add `platform:Windows,` or `platform:Mac OS X,` or `platform:Linux,` (with the trailing comma).

 ## Standard Mappings
 Some controllers are a little tricky to figure out.
 Here are the recommended mappings.